3 Data Science Manager Resume Examples For 2023

 1. Demonstrate ownership

-• Every managerial role requires a strong drive and unshakeable sense of project ownership.
-You’re the go-to for many of your coworkers, so show recruiters that you’re experienced in helping them meet company goals.
+• Every managerial role requires a strong drive and an unshakeable sense of project ownership.
+You’re the go-to for many other data scientists, so show recruiters that you’re experienced in helping them meet strategy and profit goals.

 2. Really stress the metrics

 • Use more than one per experience point, if you can!
-The more quantifiable data you can use to measure your success, the better.
+The more quantifiable data you can use to measure your data-driven ability to predict industry demands and then program accordingly, the better.
 Just make sure each point remains sleek and readable.

 3. Don’t get too fancy

-• While you may feel compelled to balance out your technical skills with a super-friendly color palette, don’t get carried away.
-A small pop of color can convey approachability, but be minimalistic about it!
+• While you may feel compelled to balance out your technical data science skills with a super-friendly color palette, don’t get carried away.
+A small pop of color can convey approachability but be minimalistic!

 4. Software specialization is key